 3. Wolf Spider

 These little hairy critters range from 0.6cm to 3cm in size.
-Wolf spiders do not catch their prey in a web-like most others arachnids, but instead, stalk their prey like wolves!
+Wolf spiders do not catch their prey in a web like most other arachnids, but instead, stalk their prey like wolves!
 Their eight eyes afford them excellent night vision and they are primarily nocturnal hunters.

 4. Water Dragon